How to maintain a relationship while being obsessed by disc golf

 Disc Golf then allows the golfer to demonstrate their prowess, and to show off their skills to their partners.
 And a good partner will be impressed by the skills demonstrated, even if only a little bit.

-When my wife and I play, sometime she only throws from my driving lie, whether that’s an upshot or a putt.
+When my wife and I play, sometimes she only throws from my driving lie, whether that’s an upshot or a putt.
 There’s no pressure for disc golf to be a sport when out on a date with your sweetheart.
 It is only a way to bond, and to express their passion for their two great loves, at the same time.

-If your partner is able to appreciate your passion, and your (developing) skill level, and the fact disc golf is a healthy activity in nature, then you are half way towards establishing the basis of a solid disc golf-obsessed relationship.
+If your partner is able to appreciate your passion, and your (developing) skill level, and the fact disc golf is a healthy activity in nature, then you are halfway towards establishing the basis of a solid disc golf-obsessed relationship.

 Show the love